How To Hang An Interior Door

 Recheck the gap between the slab and the jambs.
 Recheck the gap between the door slab and the door stop.
 If this gap is more than 3/8 of an inch, it’s best to split this adjustment between the hinge-side and the latch-side jambs; adjust the jamb so it’s only halfway corrected.
 And finally, nail the shims into place using 3 2-inch, 15-gauge nails.

 Replace one factory screw in each hinge with a longer screw.
 Drive the screw in very slowly the last few turns, and pay close attention to the jamb.
 You don’t want to suck the jamb in and throw off the alignment of the door.
 Check all the gaps, and open and close the door after you install each screw.

-Make sure the screws penetrate the framing a minimum of 1 in.
-The gap between the framing and the doorjamb shown was about 1/2 in., so our pro installed 2-1/2-in. screws.
+Make sure the screws penetrate the framing by a minimum of 1 inch.
+The gap between the framing and the doorjamb shown was about 1/2 inch, so our pro installed 2-1/2-inch screws.
 Don’t use drywall screws—they’re brittle and won’t hold up to years of abuse.
 Buy construction screws instead, and try to find some that are close to the same color as your hinges.

 Secure the latch side

-Insert and secure shims 4 in. down from the top of the door and 4 in. up from the floor.
+Insert and secure shims 4 inches down from the top of the door and 4 inches up from the floor.
 Nail the shims the same way that you did on the hinge side.